-The table below shows the number of cases of improper quality control practices now identified, including cases identified in the investigative reports of October 1 and December 23, 2021.

-Table 4: Number of improper a uality control practices identified by the Investigative Committee r ~ ,
+- The table below shows the number of cases of improper quality control practices now identified, including cases identified in the investigative reports of October 1 and December 23, 2021. - Number of improper quality control practices identified by the Investigative Committee

-Announced in October Announced in December Announced in most recent report Total
+In Oct In Dec Latest Total

 Sites investigated 2 5 22 22

 Number of improper practices 2 5 15 16

+The number of sites is duplicated in October, December, and the latest one

-Number of improper quality control 18 29 101 148 practices - - - -
+Number of improper quality control practices 18 29 101 148

 In the recent investigations, no improper practices were confirmed at the Communication Systems Center, Shizuoka Works, Gunma Works, Kyoto Works, Industrial Mechatronics Systems Works, or High Frequency & Optical Device Works.

-But given that several best practices issues related to quality of operations were identified at these sites as well, Mitsubishi Electric recognizes the need for efforts to improve quality levels across the entire company, and will proceed with the following initiatives.
+- Several best practices issues related to quality of operations were identified at these sites as well. - →Mitsubishi Electric recognizes the need for efforts to improve quality levels across the entire company, and will proceed with the following initiatives. - The Investigative Committee's third report provides specific examples of issues at a number of sites relevant to what the committee's first report identified as the four direct causes of improper quality control practices(1~4), and the three characteristics of organizational culture that led to these practices(5~7).

-(1) The Investigative Committee's third report provides specific examples of issues at a number of sites relevant to what the committee's first report identified as the four direct causes of improper quality control practices (1 Lack of emphasis on realizing quality assurance through adherence of protocols, 2 Vulnerability of the Quality Division, 3 Exhaustion of middle management, 4 Distance between head office and the front line) and the three characteristics of organizational culture that led to these practices (5 Closed organizational system due to independence of individual sites, 6 Highly independent Business Unit System, 7The resolve of management).
+Direct causes (1)Lack of emphasis on realizing quality assurance through adherence of protocols (2)Vulnerability of the Quality Division (3)Exhaustion of middle management (4)Distance between head office and the front line